 #2 Best 2-in-1 laptop for Drawing: Lenovo Yoga C930

 With fast performance and a fantastic touchscreen, the Lenovo Yoga C930 is without a doubt a top contender for the best laptop for artists.
-With the Lenovo Active pen drawing feels awesome on the 14-inch screen.
-The only downside is that the stylus pen can sometimes be difficult to get out of its slot on the laptop’s back right edge.
+With the Lenovo Active pen, drawing feels awesome on the 14-inch screen.
+The only downside is that the Lenovo Active pen can sometimes be difficult to get out of its slot on the laptop’s back right edge.

 This laptop has 16GB DDR4 RAM, 1TB PCIe SSD, and a powerful Intel Core i7 processor.
 With the integrated Intel UHD 620 graphics card, you can run most art programs, but it’s not powerful enough to do anything demanding like gaming.